 Program Assistant and Overture Assistant

 Carie is a native of Colorado.
 She graduated from the University of Nebraska-Lincoln with a Bachelor of Science in Business Administration.
 Before joining the Colorado Springs Children’s Chorale staff, Carie worked seventeen years for the same corporation writing contracts and performing accounting and back office administration work.
-Her daughter sings with the Pikes Peak Singers and Carie serves on the Parent Council as the Social Committee Chairperson and has been a parent member since 2014.
+Her daughter sings with the Summit Ensemble of the Children's Chorale and Carie serves on the Parent Council as the Social Committee Chairperson and has been a parent member since 2014.
 Carie is also on the Youth Board at Ascension Lutheran Church and volunteers in her daughters’ schools and the community.
-In her spare time she loves travelling and spending time with her husband and two daughters
+In her spare time she loves travelling and spending time with her husband and two daughters.

 Elizabeth is a Texas native.
 She returned to Colorado Springs in 2014 when her son, Daniel, auditioned for the Children’s Chorale and was invited to join the Summit Ensemble.
 During her son’s four years with the choir she served as Parent Representative, Ad Sales Coordinator, and on the Parent Council.
 During the day she works remotely for her family's air conditioning business in Texas as an Accounting Assistant & Finance Director.
 In Texas at her church, she was a youth leader, children’s ministry leader, and participated in the dance ministry for ten years.
 Working with kids and dance are her two loves so she’s excited to be able to share that passion with the Children’s Chorale.
 Her son is now an alum but she looks forward to continuing on with the Children’s Chorale in the office, on Parent Council, Ad Sales Coordinator and wherever else she can be of help.